Metropolis2/Ridesharing/README.md

-# METROPOLIS-Ridesharing
+**# METROPOLIS-Ridesharing**

 This repository contains script files for ridesharing in a simulaton of Metropolis for the any network.

 **How to Start**

 **Step 1:**
-  - Run the metropolis software using agents input file and get the output files.
-  - Make sure that all input output files and software everything are in the same folder
+  Run the metropolis software using agents input file and get the output files Make sure that all input output files and software everything are in the same folder

 **Step 2:**
   Run 1.Identify_matches.py